 Latency is how long it takes for a single IOPS to happen, by increasing the workload the storage hardware including the controller, caching, RAM, CPU, etc will try to keep the latency consistent but things are not that ideal, at certain huge number of IOPS things will go out of control and the storage appliance hardware will get exhausted and more busy, so a delay serving the data will start getting noticed by the application and problems will start to happen.

 Databases for example are very latency sensitive workloads, usually they need small latency [5ms or lower] especially during writing otherwise there will be a huge performance degradation and business impact.

 So if your business is growing and you noticed degradation in your database performance, You don’t only need a storage with higher IOPS rate but with lower latency as well which leads us to another side point which is storage flexibility that Buurst can help you with.
 Just few steps you can upgrade your storage with whatever numbers that satisfies your workload

-How to get a storage that will work?
+How to get storage performance that will work?

-1. Several benchmarks based on different block size, different read/write ratio and for both the sequential and random workload cases.
+1. Several benchmarks based on different block sizes, different read/write ratios, and both the sequential and random workload cases.

-3. The IOPS/latency charts for each of the above case, which is the most important thing.
+3. The IOPS/latency charts for each of the above cases, which is the most important thing.